A Baja Bubble JourneyTM

 Snorkeling & Swim Tour to Isla Coronado

-There are two ways we can run this fun day to visit Isla Coronado.
-One is by traveling on a small fishing boat from Loreto to the island.
-The other, for more active folks, is to kayak to the island, crossing about 2 miles from the mainland.
-Either way, we arrive at this classic volcanic island with expansive white-sand beaches, a sea lion colony and colorful snorkeling.
+Travel on a panga from Loreto to the island.
+We arrive at this classic volcanic island with expansive white-sand beaches, a sea lion colony and colorful snorkeling.

 Part of the Loreto Bay National Marine Park, your naturalist guide shares their knowledge of the flora and fauna.
 Snorkeling in the Gulf of California is a treat and you are likely to see 20-30 species of fish, or more, depending on your observation skills.
 During some months we provide a light wetsuit, while at other times of year the water is warm enough that this isn’t necessary.